dan-jc-h/2022-advent-of-code/day08/README.md

 ### Implementation

 This looks like a job for `numpy`!
-(Which is undoubtedly overkill)
+(Which is undoubtedly overkill, but I need to learn)

 ## Part 2

 Next step is to determine _"scenic score"_ for each tree and then find the maximum scenic score.
 The actual guts of figuring that out is ugly, but it's just a matter of adding one (ugly) function to the program, it can even be called in the processing loop from part 1, but I'll separate it out to clarity

 This can be added to the same program as part 1 so you only load the forest array once.